Ranked number 1 in Trip Advisor 2022

 La Paz hotel and hostel drop-off

-10:30 am: The dirt road begins at a height of 2,700 metres above sea level, in this subtropical place.
+10:30 am: The death Road begins at a height of 3200metres above sea level, in this subtropical place.
 At the beginning of the Bolivian jungle, exactly where the paved road ends, begins the most dangerous road in the world, known as the “road of death”.
 A dirt road with an accompanying amazing view is what this adventure is about.
 The guides will show you how to carefully cycle down through rivers, waterfalls, and alongside the wide variety of flora and fauna that's present.

 12:30 pm: You’ll get a well-deserved, 20-minute break, with accompanying refreshments.
 At 1:45 pm, we’ll finally arrive at the bridge, a place with warm weather, and the end point of our adventure - cycling at an altitude of 1,200 m (3,940 feet).
 We'll move to Hotel Villa Verde, located just 5 minutes from Coroico.
 Here we can use the showers, and enjoy lunch and good weather by the pool.